-Your former employers (and all of the people within them) will move to other employers and potentially be in a position to give you business.
-Your former employers may also have cases and other work they do not want to do but which you can do.
+Your former employers (and all of the people within them) could possibly move to other employers and potentially be in a position to give you business.
+Your former employers may also have cases and other work they do not want to do but that you can do.
 Whatever the case, you need to realize that your former employers are people who are in a position to give you a great deal of work.
 DO NOT burn bridges wherever you go and make sure your former employers are always your advocates.
 Your former employers will be in a position to give you work and talk about you to others who can also give you work.

 If you do a good enough job impressing your superiors, they can be a great source of future business for the same reasons your former employers can.
 Always go above and beyond the call of duty.